How to Write an Great Interview Essay

 The Body Paragraphs of Your Paper

-After the introduction comes to the body, which is a combination of three well-constructed paragraphs.
-Depending on your chosen format, it is possible for your essay to look different or peculiar.
+After the introduction comes the body, which is a combination of three well-constructed paragraphs; depending on your chosen format, your essay can look different or peculiar.
 The body of the interview essay bears the gist or the themes from the questions asked during the interview.

 Use the answers as accurately as they were given to construct themes and ideas.
 The body part should have transition words for flow.
 Also, ensure that you limit the use of idioms.
-Keep it simple and clear.
+Please keep it simple and clear.

 How to Conclude an Interview Essay